'Pretty Boy' Floyd family couldn't turn Bonnie and Clyde away

 Needham recalls being told by Dale Floyd that Clyde Barrow really liked the jacket E.W. gave him because it fit just right.

-In addition to the 1933 FBI report on Jones, local history buff and Bonnie and Clyde sleuth Jeff Hill also found a Dec.
-14, 1933, FBI report detailing a Miami, Okla., nurse named Hattie Crawford saying she tended to Clyde Barrow’s gunshot wounds earlier that month in Vinita.

 Beulah Floyd, wife of E.W.
-Floyd, also told Needham the story about accompanying a midwife to tend to Bonnie’s leg burns in 1933.
-Needham called the Rev. James Ogden in Pocola recently to freshen his memory on that story from June 1933, which was around the same time that Buck Barrow and W.D.
+Floyd, also told Needham the story about accompanying a midwife to tend to Bonnie’s leg burns in 1933 in Fort Smith.
+Needham called the Rev. James Ogden in Pocola recently to freshen his memory on that story from June 1933, which was also around the same time that Buck Barrow and W.D.
 Jones were in a shootout near Alma that killed City Marshal Henry Humphrey.

-Bonnie Parker’s burns were received in a car wreck in near Wellington, Texas.
-Ogden says the midwife who helped Beulah Floyd at the Dennis Motel Tourist Camp on Midland Avenue in Fort Smith was Oma Howe.
+Bonnie Parker’s burns were received in a car wreck in near Wellington, Texas, that summer.
+Ogden said the woman who helped Beulah Floyd tend to Bonnie's burns at the Dennis Motel Tourist Camp on Midland Avenue in Fort Smith was Oma Howe.
 Coincidentally, Clyde went to Howe’s Drug Store on Midland for bandages and medicine.
 That store is now Larry’s Appliance, 2123 Midland Ave., a mile or so away from where the tourist camp once stood at what is now Midland and North 50th Street.

 Alma-native James Knight, author of "Bonnie & Clyde: A 21st Century Update" points out that in Blanche Barrow's memoirs "My Life With Bonnie & Clyde," edited by John Neal Phillips, Blanche Barrow says Clyde and Buck and Bonnie tried to contact Charley Floyd "again" through Floyd's mother in mid-May 1933.